 Data Privacy Representations

-1 The revDSG replaces the Swiss Data Protection Act (DSG), which dates back to 1993.
-The revDSG has been passed by parliament and is expected to enter into force in early /
+1 The nDSG replaces the Swiss Data Protection Act (DSG), which dates back to 1993. → Data Protection in Switzerland

 - Data Privacy Representation in the EU (Art.
 27 GDPR)